josiah-mbao/cloud-tutorials/src/content/docs/containers/docker-basics.md

 In the world of DevOps, we often say: **"It works on my machine" is a failure state.**

 Containers, specifically using **Docker**, solve this problem.
-Docker allows us to package an application—including all its code, libraries, dependencies, and configuration—into a single, consistent unit called an **image**.
+Docker allows you to package an application—including all its code, libraries, dependencies, and configuration—into a single, consistent unit called an **image**.
 This image can then run anywhere (your laptop, a cloud server, a Kubernetes cluster) exactly the same way.

+> 🍨 **Fun Analogy**: Growing up, I would frequently check the fridge hoping to find ice cream in those big plastic containers—only to be disappointed when they held leftover spaghetti instead!
+Just like those ice cream containers can hold any kind of leftovers, Docker containers can package **any kind of application**—be it a Python web service, a Go backend, or even a full ML model like my **Ona Vision** computer vision system.

 In this tutorial, **we will containerize a simple Python web application** to understand the core workflow: **Write a Dockerfile $\rightarrow$ Build an Image $\rightarrow$ Run a Container.**